Centigrade/ngtx/docs/GOOD_TESTS.md

   public toggle(): void {
     this.open = !this.open;
     this.openChange.emit(this.open);
-    this.icon = this.open ? 'arrow-down' : 'arrow-up';
+    this.icon = this.open ? 'arrow-up' : 'arrow-down';
   }
 }
 ```